Top of pageSkip to main content

 The Emory Libraries have guides on many subjects, topics, and courses, many of which are highly specialized!
 Each of the libraries at Emory offers a variety of guides that could best suit your needs.

-At the Emory Libraries, we offer a wide range of workshops where you can develop valuable research and digital literacy skills to help you succeed during your time at Emory and in your future endeavors.
+Emory Libraries offers a wide range of workshops where you can develop valuable research and digital literacy skills to help you succeed during your time at Emory and in your future endeavors.
 Workshops are available online and in person.
 Previous workshop topics have included 'Advanced search skills', 'Fact-checking and evaluation skills', 'Managing your online identity,' among many others!
 Be sure to look at the workshops offered!

 OUE academic advisors ensure that students are on track academically and assist in situations where students have run into unexpected difficulties.